Rotherwick, Hook, Hampshire, RG27 9AZ

 The Tylney Hall we see today is very much as Lionel Phillips designed it with the great hall still showing off its Florentine walnut panelling.
 These days the hall is owned by Elite Hotels and its finest suite is named after Thomas Mugleston, the founder of the group.

-The Mugleston Suite has a balcony overlooking the Italian Garden and lake.
-It is said to have been used by Sir Lionel’s wife, Lady Florence Phillips (whose portrait hangs in the hotel’s Italian Lounge).
+The Mugleston Suite has a balcony overlooking the hall's Long Vista of redwood trees.
+It is said to have been used by Sir Lionel’s wife, Lady Florence Phillips (whose portrait hangs in the hotel’s Grey Lounge).
 Lady Phillips is best known for founding of the Johannesburg Art Gallery to which she donated her lace collection, seven oil paintings, and a Rodin sculpture that belonged to her husband.

 Guests who stay in the Mugleston Suite today get the assistance of their own butler, a nice touch that recalls the lifestyle to which Sir Lionel aspired at Tylney.